-In Bai Di City, clouds of colors swirl, as I depart at morn,
+In Bai Di City, clouds of colors swirl, departing at morn,

-I’ll journey on to Jiangling, before the day is worn.
+I journeyed back to Jiangling, before the day was worn.

-Apes from banks of river screech, echoes lingering long,
+Apes from banks of river screeched, echoes lingering long,

-Through thousands of mountain peaks, my light boat glides along.
+Through thousands of mountain peaks, my skiff glided along.

 In the spring of 759 A.D. (the second year of Qianyuan reign of Emperor Suzong of Tang Dynasty), Li Bai exiled Yelang because of the Yongwang Li Lin case, and rushed to the place where he was banished by way of Sichuan.
 When he arrived at Baidi City, he suddenly received the news of the pardon.
 He was very pleasantly surprised, and then he took a boat east to Jiangling.
 This poem was written when the boat arrived in Jiangling, so the title of the poem is “Xiajiangling”.